wartremover/wartremover/docs/_posts/2017-02-11-install-setup.md

 }
 ```

-It automatically uses the safe Warts to all Scala code.
+It automatically uses the safe Warts for all Scala code.

 ### Apache Maven